ToshiroAkihabara/TGParserBot/README.md

 # Usage

-Run the main file:
+Run the main file to starting of bot:
 ```
-python piterGSM.py
+python PiterGSM_bot.py
 ```
-After running the script it'll create a new catalog "json_files" with json files and a new catalog "csv_files" with csv files.
-# Feedback
+After running the bot will send you a notification message in private chat of telegram.

 This is my a first project in python.
 I'll glad to see the feedback.
 # License